dfkaye/dfkaye-blog/content/posts/first.md

 This problem could be fixed with - yes, you guessed it - "dangerously setting inner HTML" somewhere or using `Function()` but that seems suboptimal in the age of Content Security Policy.

-> Note to the React community: You are not making progress when you are BREAKING THE MOST BASIC WEB FUNCTIONS.
+> *We are not making progress when we break the most basic functions of the web.*

 ### I Just Wanted to Create a Blog with CSS and JavaScript Demos